nanocurrency/nano-docs/docs/running-a-node/overview.md

 # Running a Node Overview

-Running a node is a key way to help decentralize the network and provide a network access point for systems built on top of Nano.
+Running a node is a key way to help decentralize the network and provide a network access point for systems built on top of nano.
 Before setting up a node we recommend reviewing the following details in order to understand more about the motivations for running, required upkeep, types and recommended specifications for nodes.

 ## Why run a node?
-By design, the incentives for running a Nano node are not built into the network itself, but instead are external.
-This is an important difference compared to nearly all other cryptocurrency networks and allows Nano to operate securely without transaction fees.[^1][^2] These indirect, external incentives include the following and more:
+By design, the incentives for running a nano node are not built into the network itself, but instead are external.
+This is an important difference compared to nearly all other cryptocurrency networks and allows nano to operate securely without transaction fees.[^1][^2] These indirect, external incentives include the following and more:

 * Advertising exposure from their representative showing up on curated representative lists
-* Transaction fee savings for businesses and organizations accepting Nano as payment
+* Transaction fee savings for businesses and organizations accepting nano as payment
 * Helping support and further decentralize a global payment network
 * Having a trusted access point for building additional software on the network